Easy DIY Shiplap Kitchen Island for $65

 Brush

 We went to Home Depot and purchased a piece of pine plywood for $23.
+This was 2019 so it would cost closer to $45 now.
 The smallest they had was 4×8 so we have some leftovers we can use for another project.

 TIP: We didn’t have a table saw at the time so we asked them to cut the pieces for us according to our measurements.